Associate Degree – A Concurrent Enrollment Option for

 - Have a goal to complete a minimum of 60 college credits while in high school

-- Be willing to take summer dual credit courses in either the online or face-to-face format
+- Be willing to take summer dual credit courses in either the online or in-person format

 How to Prepare